Skip to main content

 To test our API without writing a single line of code, we used our OpenAPI Specification to generate a dedicated Postman Collection.

 Postman is an API Platform for building and using APIs.
-Postman Collections can describe all the methods exposed by an API, making it possible for the user to modify the different request parameters and perform actual calls towards the API, obtaining the HTTP response as a result.
+Postman Collections can describe all the methods exposed by an API, making it possible for the user to modify the different request parameters and perform actual calls toward the API, obtaining the HTTP response as a result.

 0️⃣ Install Postman